terminal-iv/terminal_IV/1_uptime_commands/act.1.md

 The 6 processes to build the pool, roll, and interpret the results are as follows:

-# 1: GOAL (YOU OWN THIS PROCESS)
+# 1: OBJECTIVE (YOU OWN THIS PROCESS)
-State your goal: the concrete outcome your character will achieve when they overcome the obstacle at hand.
+State your objective: the concrete outcome your character will achieve when they overcome the obstacle at hand.

-Usually the character's goal is obvious in context, but it's the Admin’s job to ask questions to clarify when necessary.
+Usually the character's objective is obvious in context, but it's the Admin’s job to ask questions to clarify when necessary.

 # 2: CHOOSE AN ACTION AND BUILD INITIAL DICE POOL (YOU OWN THIS PROCESS)
 Choose the action rating that best fits the action your character is taking in the fiction.